 Consistency across typography, colours and graphics

-Oatly’s reports are a great example of significant design effort.
-Even though each page communicates different information, the style remains the coherent.
+Oatly’s reports showcase impactful design (yes, Oatly again! they deserve it).
+Even though each page communicates different information, the style remains coherent.

-If their playful tone isn’t your style, Lululemon shows how a gentler approach can still be coherent, clear and unique.
+If their playful tone isn’t your style, Lululemon shows how a gentler approach can still be consistent, clear and creative.

 Whatever your style, what matters is thought, effort and consistency.
 You want readers to feel they’re holding an artefact the company considered important enough to spend time on.